Visualize the impact of atmospheric opacity on rover instruments to help scientists reduce mission planning time.

 User & Expert Interviews

-We selected 18 JPL scientists, engineers, and data visualization experts as the research audience.
+We conducted interviews with 18 NASA scientists, engineers, and experts to further explore the role of tau during the rover planning process.
+The goal was to understand how tau affects the decision-making process and collaboration among mission teams to find proper design opportunities.
 Semi-structured interviews, directed storytelling, and iterative diagraming were the 3 main methods for our research activity.

 Meeting the proposed 5-hour operational timeline is unattainable unless rover teams shift focus to long-term goals.